This page is designed to answer the following questions:

 - Do they have their own teeth?
 Do they have properly-fitted dentures?

-Promoting adequate nutrition or hydration may mean that you have to do the individuals shopping with them, prepare and cook their food and/or regularly supply them with drinks.
-You may also have to cut up their food for them or feed them.
+Promoting adequate nutrition or hydration may mean that you have to do the individual’s shopping with them, prepare and cook their food and/or regularly supply them with drinks.
+You may also have to cut up their food for them or assist them with feeding.

 As well as practical tasks, it may also be necessary to support them in their choices.
 For example, if an individual is obese and wants an unhealthy sugary snack you may need to remind them that it is unhealthy and may be damaging to them and perhaps offer an alternative healthy snack instead.

-However, we must remember that unless there are mitigating circumstances (e.g. a Deprivation of Liberty Safeguard) we should always ensure that an individual’s right to choice is maintained.
+However, we must remember that unless there are mitigating circumstances we should always ensure that an individual’s right to choice is maintained.
 If the obese individual in the example above were to choose to have a sugary snack after you’ve explained the risks then you should respect the individual’s decision.